-Assuming we had completed the Roll-Up and the Proposed Transactions as of January 1, 1998, none of our customers would have accounted for more than ten percent of our revenues except the BBC, which would have accounted for approximately 25.1% of our revenues for the twelve month period ended December 31, 1998.
+Assuming we had completed the roll-up of our U.K. subsidiary from 34.5% to 80% ownership and the recent and proposed transactions described in this propectus, each as of January 1, 1998, the BBC would have still accounted for approximately 25.1% of our revenues for the twelve month period ended December 31, 1998.

-Our broadcast transmission business is substantially dependent on contracts with the BBC.
+Our broadcast business is substantially dependent on our contracts with the BBC.
 See "Business--U.K. Operations--Significant Contracts".
+We cannot guarantee that the BBC will renew our contracts or that they will not attempt to negotiate terms that are not as favorable to us as those in place now.
+If we were to lose these BBC contracts, our business, results of operations and financial condition would be materially adversely affected.
 The initial term of our analog transmission contract with the BBC will expire on March 31, 2007, and our digital transmission contract with the BBC expires on October 31, 2010.
-In addition, our digital transmission contract with the BBC may be terminated by the BBC after five years if the BBC's board of governors does not believe that digital television in the United Kingdom has enough viewers, subject to payment to CTI of predetermined cash compensation if this occurs.
-We cannot guarantee that the BBC will renew these contracts or that they will not attempt to negotiate terms that are not as favorable to us as those in place now.
-If we were to lose the BBC contracts, our business, results of operations and financial condition would be materially adversely affected.
+In addition, our digital transmission contract with the BBC may be terminated by the BBC after five years if the BBC's board of governors does not believe that digital television in the United Kingdom has enough viewers.